The Lay-Z-Spa uses a pump to circulate water and an electric heater to heat the water at a rate of 2-3°F per hour.

 Never blow up your spa with a compressor as it may overpressure the inflatable walls.

-Lay-Z-Spa holds around 254 gals. of water, which translates to around 2100 lbs of weight.
+Lay-Z-Spa holds around 254 gal. of water, which translates to around 2100 lbs of weight.

 Air Jets don’t have to be on to heat the hot tub.
-Actually it’s the opposite.
+Actually, it’s the opposite.
 The jets are usually cooling the water much faster than the heater would be able to heat.
-Most of the inflatable hot tubs can’t heat the water and run the jets at the same time.
+That’s why some of the inflatable hot tubs can’t heat the water and run the jets at the same time.